 Work closely with faculty and experienced college students

-This spring’s U-Courses include:a merged American Government & English course; a merged Introduction to Multicultural and Gender Studies & Small Group Communication course; a merged science course focused on Environmental Science & English course; a merged science course focused on Living Systems & English course; and a merged introductory Business course & a Digital Literacy course (which meets the first year math requirement).
+This fall’s U-Courses include:a merged American Government & English course; a merged Introduction to Multicultural and Gender Studies & Small Group Communication course; a merged science course focused on the Earth’s Environment & English course; a merged science course focused on Living Systems & English course; and a merged introductory Business course & a Digital Literacy course (which meets the first year math requirement).
 Students earn credit for both courses.

 Within the U-Course students are treated as emerging professionals and innovators.
 Their work is project-based and is supported by student mentors who act as writing coaches, subject matter advisors, and project managers.
 Projects may include blogs, mock political campaigns, community projects, simulations, films, interactive exhibits, and much more.
 Learn more about the U-Course experience by following the link below: